What is Equine Assisted Psychotherapy or Equine Assisted Learning

 EAP is an experiential modality of mental health treatment.
 EAL is an experiential modality broadly encompassing other learning and personal development goals.
 Both are incorporated in the EAGALA Model and involve activities with horses which provide opportunities for the client to gain insights and apply new learning and skills.

-Non-verbal communication, assertiveness, creative thinking, problem-solving, leaderships, work, taking responsibility, teamwork, relationships, confidence and attitude are the several examples of tools utilized and developed by the EAP and the EAL.
+Non-verbal communication, assertiveness, creative thinking, problem-solving, leaderships, taking responsibility, teamwork, relationships, confidence and attitude are the several examples of tools utilized and developed by EAP and EAL.